Free White Paper

 Companies that still rely on Windows 7 can look forward to 3 years of free support for this version of the operating system if they migrate their applications to Windows Virtual Desktop.

-This white paper shows you how to deploy desktops from the cloud in just 3 steps:
+This white paper shows you how to deploy Windows Virtual Desktop in just 3 steps:

 - Creating clients for Windows Virtual Desktop